quantumlib/Stim/doc/sinter_api.md

             where `num_shots` is the number of shots to decoder and `dem` is the detector error model this instance was compiled to decode.

+            It's guaranteed that the data will be laid out in memory so that detection events within a shot are contiguous in memory (i.e. that bit_packed_detection_event_data.strides[1] == 1).

     Returns:
         Bit packed observable flip data stored as a bit packed numpy array.
         The numpy array must have the following dtype/shape: